Ten unconventional things that helped our family this year

 A different decision

-I took the girls (and our dog Izzy) on a staycation to a dog-friendly hotel.
-No work, no school pressure, no timetable.
+At the end of term, I took the girls (and our dog Izzy) on a staycation to a dog friendly hotel.
+No work.
+No school pressure.
+No timetable.
 A different environment.

 They were delightful.
 Calm.
 Playful.
 Kind with each other.